DETAILED ACTION

 Faden further discloses further comprising providing an injection port (port connector 275, fig. 14b, [0082]) that intersects the first lumen (lumen of second upstream tubing 254, fig. 14b, [0061]) after the flush pump (260, fig. 14b) and prior to the flow merger (valve 270, fig. 14b, [0082]).

-It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to further modify Fink to have the injection port located after the flush pump and before the flow merger as taught by Faden.
+It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to further modify Vaillancourt to have an injection port located after the flush pump and before the flow merger as taught by Faden.
 One would have been motivated to make the modification because with the injection port located after the flush pump, a user could inject an additional fluid continuously into the flow merger and bypass the pump, allowing for optional continuous deliver of two fluids simultaneously.
 Additionally, including the injection port of Faden allows for additional drugs to be delivered as necessary during treatment without connecting a new IV line, thus reducing harm to the patient.

-Fink modified by Faden teaches the claimed invention except the injection port intersecting the second lumen instead of the first lumen.
+Vaillancourt modified by Faden teaches the claimed invention except the injection port intersecting the second lumen instead of the first lumen.
 It would have been obvious to one having ordinary skill in the art at the time the invention was made to arrange the injection port on the second IV line instead of the first IV line, since it has been held that rearranging parts of an invention involves only routine skill in the art.
 See MPEP 2144.04 (VI-C).
 The modified device could still perform the function of supplying additional fluids to a patient with the described arrangement.

-It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to further modify Fink to have the injection port located after the flush pump and before the flow merger as taught by Faden.
+It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to further modify Vaillancourt to have the injection port located after the flush pump and before the flow merger as taught by Faden.
 One would have been motivated to make the modification because with the injection port located after the flush pump, a user could inject an additional fluid continuously into the flow merger and bypass the pump, allowing for optional continuous deliver of two fluids simultaneously.
 Additionally, including the injection port of Faden allows for additional drugs to be delivered as necessary during treatment without connecting a new IV line, thus reducing harm to the patient.

-Fink modified by Faden teaches the claimed invention except a second injection port intersecting the second lumen after the flush pump (see 112b interpretation above) and prior to the flow merger.
+Vaillancourt modified by Faden teaches the claimed invention except a second injection port intersecting the second lumen after the flush pump (see 112b interpretation above) and prior to the flow merger.
 It would have been obvious to one having ordinary skill in the art at the time the invention was made to arrange a second injection port on the second IV line in the similarly claimed and taught position as that of the port on the first IV line, since it has been held that duplication of parts of an invention involves only routine skill in the art.
 See MPEP 2144.04 (VI-B).
-The modified device could still perform the function of supplying additional fluids to a patient with the described arrangement, and would allow an additional access point for delivering additional fluid types as necessary, improving the flexibility of the modified device.
+The modified device could still perform the function of supplying additional fluids to a patient with the described arrangement, and one would be motivated to make the modification because a second injection port would allow an additional access point for delivering additional fluid types as necessary, improving the flexibility of the modified device.

-It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to further modify Fink to have the injection port located after the flush pump and before the flow merger as taught by Faden.
-One would have been motivated to make the modification because with the injection port located after the flush pump, a user could inject an additional fluid continuously into the flow merger and bypass the pump, allowing for optional continuous deliver of two fluids simultaneously.
+It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to further modify Vaillancourt to have an injection port located after the flush pump and before the flow merger as taught by Faden.
+One would have been motivated to make the modification because with an injection port located after the flush pump, a user could inject an additional fluid continuously into the flow merger and bypass the pump, allowing for optional continuous deliver of two fluids simultaneously.
 Additionally, including the injection port of Faden allows for additional drugs to be delivered as necessary during treatment without connecting a new IV line, thus reducing harm to the patient.

-Fink as modified by Faden is silent to a third injection port that intersects the second lumen above the flush pump on the first lumen and before a lumen clamp on the second lumen.
+Vaillancourt as modified by Faden is silent to a third injection port that intersects the second lumen above the flush pump on the first lumen and before a lumen clamp on the second lumen.

 A second embodiment of Faden, see fig. 14a, teaches an injection port (port connector 275, fig. 14b, [0082]) that intersects the second lumen above the flush pump (260, fig. 14b) on the first lumen (lumen of second upstream tubing 254, fig. 14a, [0061]) (see fig. 14a, note that the port connector 275 is relatively farther upstream from the connection point 270 than the pump 260 as shown) and [before] a lumen clamp (clamp 230, fig. 14a, [0058] a roller clamp such as, for example, thumb wheel regulator (TWR) 230) on the second lumen (lumen of first upstream tubing 252, fig. 14a, [0061]).

-Fink modified by Faden teaches the claimed invention except the third injection port intersecting the second lumen above the flush pump on the first lumen and before a lumen clamp on the second lumen.
+Vaillancourt modified by Faden teaches the claimed invention except the third injection port intersecting the second lumen above the flush pump on the first lumen and before a lumen clamp on the second lumen.
 It would have been obvious to one having ordinary skill in the art at the time the invention was made to arrange the third injection port on the second IV line to be above/before both noted structures, since it has been held that rearranging parts of an invention involves only routine skill in the art.
 See MPEP 2144.04 (VI-C).
 The modified device could still perform the function of supplying additional fluids to a patient with the described arrangement.
 Additionally, the new arrangement would be beneficial because having the roller clamp located after the port connector allows for priming of the line to be checked prior to allowing full flow through the second lumen, therefore allowing a clinician to better control delivery of fluid through the port connector 275.

-Fink and Faden are silent to wherein the injection port is a first injection port, and wherein the method further comprises providing a second injection port that intersects the first lumen after the flush pump and prior to the flow merger.
+Vaillancourt and Faden are silent to wherein the injection port is a first injection port, and wherein the method further comprises providing a second injection port that intersects the first lumen after the flush pump and prior to the flow merger.

 An additional embodiment of Faden, see fig. 14b, teaches further comprising providing an injection port (port connector 275, fig. 14b, [0082]) that intersects the first lumen (lumen of second upstream tubing 254, fig. 14b, [0061]) after the flush pump (260, fig. 14b) and prior to the flow merger (valve 270, fig. 14b, [0082]).

-It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to further modify Fink to have an additional injection port located after the flush pump and before the flow merger as taught by Faden fig. 14b.
+It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to further modify Vaillancourt to have an additional injection port located after the flush pump and before the flow merger as taught by Faden fig. 14b.
 One would have been motivated to make the modification because with the injection port located after the flush pump, a user could inject an additional fluid continuously into the flow merger and bypass the pump, allowing for optional continuous deliver of two fluids simultaneously.
 Additionally, including the injection port of Faden allows for additional drugs to be delivered as necessary during treatment without connecting a new IV line, thus reducing harm to the patient.

-Fink modified by Faden teaches the claimed invention except a second injection port that intersects the second lumen after the flush pump (see 112b interpretation above) and prior to the flow merger.
+Vaillancourt modified by Faden teaches the claimed invention except a second injection port that intersects the second lumen after the flush pump (see 112b interpretation above) and prior to the flow merger.
 It would have been obvious to one having ordinary skill in the art at the time the invention was made to arrange a second injection port on the second IV line after the flush pump, since it has been held that duplication of parts of an invention involves only routine skill in the art.
 See MPEP 2144.04 (VI-B).
 The modified device could still perform the function of supplying additional fluids to a patient with the described arrangement, and would allow an additional access point for delivering additional fluid types as necessary, improving the flexibility of the modified device.
 Additionally, it would have been obvious to place the second IV line after the flush pump since it has been held that rearranging parts of an invention involves only routine skill in the art.
 See MPEP 2144.04 (VI-C).
 The modified device could still perform the function of supplying additional fluids to a patient with the described arrangement.
 Note that no criticality is provided for the claimed arrangement.

-Fink and Faden are silent to wherein the method further comprises:
+Vaillancourt and Faden are silent to wherein the method further comprises:

 a second injection port that intersects the first lumen after the flush pump and prior to the flow merger, and